Samuel Gompers: Immigration and foreign affairs

+Major Republican leaders, such as President William McKinley and Senator Mark Hanna, made pro-labor statements.
+According to Gwendolyn Mink: The escalation in labor disruptions and the expansion in union membership encouraged business leaders to promote union-employer cooperation in order to rationalize production and maximize efficiency.
+The AFL was the linchpin of such cooperation.
+Where AFL unions existed, the AFL could be called upon to manage labor conflict; equally important, the AFL was unlikely to sacrifice its organization to the volatility of industrial unionism.

 During World War I Gompers was a strong supporter of the war effort.
 He was appointed by President Wilson to the Council of National Defense, where he chaired the Labor Advisory Board.
 He was also elected president of the American Alliance for Labor and Democracy, which was organized to suppress anti-war propaganda among workers.
 He attended the Paris Peace Conference in 1919 as an official advisor on labor issues.
 He was appointed chairman of the Commission on International Labour Legislation, whose recommendations for a workers' rights charter were incorporated into the Treaty of Versailles.

 Post-war leadership

 In addition to his work with the Commission on International Labour Legislation, Gompers was chairman of the US labor delegates at the International Federation of Trade Unions initial conference in Amsterdam, in July, 1919.

 Despite his support for the war, he later supported amnesty for political prisoners who were convicted under Wartime Emergency Acts.
 He worked with Lucy Robins Lang, who became the executive secretary of the amnesty committee.
 Lang and Gompers also became friends.